alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-3.md

 First, technical skills are required to assess such cases and ensure evidence matches with property claims.
 Second, assurance cases cannot be treated in isolation and must often be evaluated alongside clinical standards.
 It is important to avoid treating clinical efficacy and ethical standards as equivalent.
 The assurance exercise is not intended to provide a universal stamp of approval that ethical concerns have been addressed.
 Instead, it will require contextual interpretation on whether the evidence provided by a developer is sufficient for deployment in a specific context.

 As a result, despite placing the greatest burden of responsibility on developers, this methodology does require administrators to have capacity to effectively review assurance cases.
-Policymakers must, therefore, take on responsibility for ensuring the necessary knowledge, capacity, and organisational readiness to assess digital technologies is provided to universities.
+Policy-makers must, therefore, take on responsibility for ensuring the necessary knowledge, capacity, and organisational readiness to assess digital technologies is provided to universities.
 This could be offered through consultation with national bodies such as AMOSSHE, The Office for Students or Universities UK or through dedicating resources to capacity building within each higher education institution.

 #### Challenge 8: Uptake by developers